Apple Fire in California forces thousands to flee: "It's going to keep going"

 CBS News correspondent Carter Evans reports that as of late Sunday, only a small number of evacuees had come to a nearby Red Cross shelter -- perhaps unaware they will be given hotel vouchers.

 "Folks are not taking advantage of it, because they're obviously concerned about COVID-19," Capt.
 Fernando Herrera of Cal Fire said.
 "We have measures in place for them.
-We planed for this months ahead."
+We planned for this months ahead."

 The blaze began as two adjacent fires reported Friday evening in Cherry Valley, an unincorporated area near the city of Beaumont about 85 miles east of downtown Los Angeles.